bexelbie/bexelbie.github.io/_drafts/2018-05-05-email-filtering.md

 At this point you need to divide your email so you can later conquer it.
 As I mentioned at the start, I use 4 inboxes.
 You should use as many as you need, but I believe the fewer the better.
 My inboxes are:

 * INBOX: This is for email that is highly likely to be important and need my attention.
-* Tier-2: This is for email that is potentially intersting and may want to be read.
+* Tier-2: This is for email that is potentially interesting and may want to be read.
 * Tier-3: This is for email that is unlikely to want to be read, but can't be eliminated by the bots.
 * Tier-git: This is for email from various systems that may require action or monitoring.